ayoayco/web-component-base/README.md

 ## Prop Access

+A `WebComponent.props` read-only property exists to provide easy access to *any* observed attribute.
+This works like [`HTMLElement.dataset`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset) except `dataset` is only for attributes prefixed with `data-*`.
+Assigning a value to a camelCase counterpart using `WebComponent.props` will call `this.setAttribute` for any attribute name, with or without the `data-*` prefix.

-Attributes are generally in `kebab-case`.
-You can access attribute properties in two ways
+You can access attribute properties in two ways:
-1. Use the camelCase counterpart: `this.myProp`, which is automatically filled.
+1. Use the camelCase counterpart: `this.props.myProp`, which is automatically filled.
 1. Or stick with kebab-case: `this["my-prop"]`

 ```js